create3000/x_ite/docs/_posts/components/RigidBodyPhysics/CollisionSpace.md

 CollisionSpace holds collection of objects considered together for resolution of inter-object collisions.
 Contains multiple CollidableShape, CollidableOffset, or CollisionSpace nodes (containerField='collidables').

-The CollisionSpace node belongs to the **RigidBodyPhysics** component and its default container field is *children.* It is available since X3D version 3.2 or later.
+The CollisionSpace node belongs to the **RigidBodyPhysics** component and its default container field is *children.* It is available from X3D version 3.2 or later.

 ## Hierarchy